keyvan-m-sadeghi/volume-buttons/README.md

 ![Earth Is Flat](gpt4-1.jpg)
 ![Earth Is Flat Scores](gpt4-2.jpg)

-For the User Interface, my version is reusing the *"Volume"* concept, and augmenting it with human-in-the-loop:
+For the User Interface, my version is reusing the *"Volume"* concept, augmented with human-in-the-loop:

 ![Volume Buttons Reference Implementation](UI.png)